 All the above are federal management bodies, which have the leading role in Russian fisheries management.
 There is, however, a limited role also for regional authorities.
-The Kamchatka Krai and Magadan Oblast are two of Russia's 85 federal subjects ("regions").
+Kamchatka Krai is one of Russia's 85 federal subjects ("regions").
 Just like the federal level of governance, regional authorities in Russia have their own executive, legislative and judicial powers.
 The executive power is led by a Governor's office with a subordinate "regional administration" or "government" (either designation can be used), which in turn consists of a number of departments (where there is a regional administration) or ministries (where there is a government).
-The government of Kamchatka Krai has a Ministry of Fisheries and the government of Magadan Oblast has a Department of Fisheries.
+The government of Kamchatka Krai has a Ministry of Fisheries.